Do you have to teach and publish to be considered for the Helping Artist Program?

 How do I tell interested students about the classes I’m teaching?

-As a registered Helping Artist, you have the ability to update your Artist Bio, which includes a section listing details about all of your upcoming seminars and classes.
+As a registered Helping Artist, you have the ability to update your Artist Bio, which includes a section listing details about all of your upcoming classes and seminars.

 How many bottles of paint does DecoArt provide for teaching classes?